Azure/acr/docs/container-registry-tasks-overview.md

 ACR Tasks provide a container centric compute primitive, focused on building and patching container workloads.

 ACR Tasks are a series of steps representing execution of one or more containers, using the container as the execution environment.
 ACR Tasks are defined with a `.yaml` file, identifying the steps and the dependencies each steps has upon another.

+Through ACR Tasks, developers can:

+- **[build](container-registry-task-ref-build.md)** containers using familiar syntax of `docker build`
+- **[cmd](container-registry-task-ref-cmd.md)** to run a container as a function, enabling parameters passed to the container [ENTRYPOINT]. `cmd` supports  run parameters including ports, volumes and other familiar `docker run` parameters, enabling unit and functional testing with concurrent container execution.
+- **[push](container-registry-task-ref-push.md)** newly built images to a registry, including ACR, Docker hub and other private registries.

+## ACR Task Common Scenarios

+The most common scenarios include:

+- Building, tagging and pushing 1 or more container images; in series or in parallel.
+- Running and capturing unit test and code coverage results.
+- Running and capturing functional tests.
+ACR Tasks supports running multiple container,s executing a series of requests between them.
+- Task based execution, including pre/post steps of a container build.
+- Deploying 1 or more containers with your favorite deployment engine to your target environment.

 ACR Tasks can be as simple as building a single image:
 ```yaml
 version: 1.0.0